Bantayan Island: Education

 The first school in Bantayan, called the "Gabaldon School", opened in 1915.

 Public high schools on Bantayan are located in the municipalities of Bantayan, Santa Fe and Madridejos as well as on Doong island.
 There are also private high schools and tertiary colleges such as Bantayan Southern Institute and Salazar College.
 St Paul Academy (SPA) is a private high school in Bantayan municipality.

 Sport

 As is common through the Philippines, 'sport' is synonymous with cockfighting.
 It is an unusual sport in that the winner dies as well as the loser.
 Large sums are bet on the outcome of a fight, which usually lasts little more than one minute.

-The birds themselves can look magnificent for their few brief moments of stardom, with purple-black plumage and a gold ruff.

 There are several sports centers (cockpits) on the island.
 Smaller puroks just have an open-air arena.